JohnW876/gift-shack/TESTING.md

 ### **Tablets**

-* Apple iPad Air 2 using Safari on IOS 13.5.1
+* Apple iPad 2 using Safari on IOS 14.4.1
 * Microsoft Surface Pro on Windows 10 Pro (Tested on Microsoft Edge & Google Chrome)

 ### **Desktop**